 Eastern Michigan University

 The Department of Mathematics awards a number of scholarships.
-Applications are available in the math department office and are due at the end of January.
-Those receiving scholarships are invited to attend the awards ceremony each April.
-Contact Professor Ken Shiskowski for information about scholarships.
-The following scholarships are awarded in our department.
+Applications are available in the math department office, 515 Pray Harold and they are due at the end of January.
+Those receiving scholarships are invited to attend the awards ceremony in April.
+Contact Professor Ken Shiskowski at email@example.com for information about scholarships.

 Bradley M.Harris Scholarship